Carlos Rafael and His Fish Are the American Dream

 Around the corner from that sign is an office with multiple sketches of Tony Montana on the walls.
 In it sits Rafael, the owner of the largest fishing fleet in the port.
 He owns more than 30 vessels.
 His operation employs more than 300 people.
 He says his fleet is worth at least $50 million in steel alone, quickly adding that he probably wouldn’t part with it for less than $80 million.

-Rafael is presently railing against the lobbying effort of the smaller New England groundfishermen whom he says are trying to put a cap on the amount of permits one individual can own.
+Rafael is currently railing against the lobbying effort of the smaller New England groundfishermen who he says are trying to put a cap on the amount of permits one individual can own.

 “The maggots screaming on the sidelines, they’re done.
 They can scream all they want.
 Nobody can save them,” he says.

 They’re screaming anyway.
 Smaller fishermen want federal regulators to change the rules, saying it unfairly benefits the large operations like Rafael.
 This pisses him off.
 Why should he be punished for his business acumen, he asks?

 It’s all very complicated: fish stocks and quotas and scientists arguing about fish stocks and quotas.